freest-lang/freest-lang.github.io/getting started/linear-channels.md

 ```
 Functions `invoke` and `serve` can be run in different threads while communicating on a channel featuring type `IntPred ; IntBinOp ; Close` on the `invoke` side.

 Regular session types are good, but context-free session types are a lot **more powerful**.
-With context-free session types you can correcty serialize a binary tree of integers with a single channel.
-We start by defining a conventional datatype for a binary tree and the corresponding type for a channel that consumes a tree channel.
+With context-free session types you can correcty serialize a binary tree of integers using a single channel.
+We start by defining a conventional datatype for a binary tree of integer values and the corresponding type for a channel that consumes a tree channel.
 ```
 data Tree = Node Tree Int Tree | Leaf